davidn1998/Life-Cycle/README.md

 ## Viewing my code

-By going to Assets/Scripts you can view all of the scripts that I have for the demo.
+By going to Assets/Scripts you can view all of the scripts that I have for this game.

 ## Built With